rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

 2. Use the `ssh-keygen` program to create a host key with the following characteristics:

-    a. key type should be “rsa”
+    - key type should be “rsa”

-    b.
-Key should have no comments
+    - Key should have no comments

-    c.
-Private key file should be named - ssh_host_rsa_key
+    - Private key file should be named - ssh_host_rsa_key

-    d.
-The key should not use any passphrase
+    - The key should not use any passphrase

     Type: